clojure/clojure/clojure.markdown

 ### (*let* [bindings* ] exprs*)
 binding => symbol init-expr

 Evaluates the exprs in a context in which the symbols are bound to their respective init-exprs.
 The bindings are sequential, so each binding can see the prior bindings.
 The exprs are contained in an implicit `do`.
+If a binding symbol is annotated with a metadata tag, the compiler will try to resolve the tag to a class name and presume that type in subsequent references to the binding.

 <pre><code>
 (let [x 1 y x] y)